ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/boards/esp32-adafruit/README.md

   /********************/

   /**
    * The following methods allows create a 'WIF'-style "PrivateKey".
    * 'WIF' stands for "Wallet Import Format"
    * This is done by passing a 12-word 'Passphrase' and the 'Network' 'WIF' "byte".
    * The 'WIF" "byte" is a BASE58 WIF byte.
-Ark Devnet is '0xaa'; Ark Mainnet is also '0xaa'.
+ARK Devnet is '0xaa'; ARK Mainnet is also '0xaa'.

    *
    * Given the passphrase ""bullet parade snow bacon mutual deposit brass floor staff list concert ask",
    * and the 'Devnet' 'WIF' byte (0xaa);
    * The 'WIF" should be "SEZuJZouNK8GLXNApjciH4QnSKiNr971exVcL2Y6XfrDF5o977zB".
    */